 Binge drinking increases the risk of addiction in people of any age, and the teenage brain is more susceptible to addiction.
-Talking to teens about theses risks can curb underage drinking.
+Talking to teens about these risks can curb underage drinking.

 Teen Drug Abuse Statistics

-- 1 in 5 teens have abused prescription medications, according to the Centers for Disease Control.
+1 in 5 teens has abused prescription medications, according to the Centers for Disease Control.

-- 1 in 3 parents believe there is little they can do to prevent teen drug use despite evidence that shows parental involvement is the strongest factor in prevention.
+1 in 3 parents believes there is little they can do to prevent teen drug use despite evidence that shows parental involvement is the strongest factor in prevention.

 Addiction Treatment for Teens